vigna/sux-rs/README.md

 ## [serde](https://crates.io/crates/serde) support

 All structures in this crate support serde.
-The support is provided by the feature gate `serde`.
+Support is gated by the feature `serde`.

 ## `MemDbg`/`MemSize` support

-All structures in this crate support the [`MemDbg`] and [`MemSize`] traits from the [`mem_dbg` crate], which provide convenient facilities for inspecting memory usage and debugging memory-related issues.
+All structures in this crate support the [`MemDbg`] and [`MemSize`] traits from the [`mem_dbg`] crate, which provide convenient facilities for inspecting memory usage and debugging memory-related issues.
 For example, this is the output of `mem_dbg()` on a large [`EliasFano`] instance: